Looking for counselling or psychotherapy?

 Seeking therapy can feel daunting.
 It’s important to find someone you feel comfortable with – someone you can ask questions of or say, ‘that doesn’t feel right’; someone you can sit in silence with; someone who is deeply interested in you and your experience of the world.

-If we both feel that the first session has gone well, we can arrange a time to meet regularly, usually for 50 minutes a week.
-We might agree to meet for a short time (6-12 sessions), a longer time (6 months to a year), or without any fixed ending.
+If you’d like to see whether I’m that person, the first step is for us to have a brief, free phone call and, if it feels right, to meet for an introductory session.
+If it feels like a good fit, we can arrange a time to meet regularly, for around 60 minutes each session, at the same time each week.
+We might agree to meet for a short time (usually 12 sessions), a longer time (6 months to a year), or without any fixed ending.

 My training and way of working is integrative, which means that I draw on different ways of understanding human experience to find an approach that works best for you.
 You might have heard of some of these before – person-centred, existential, psychodynamic, or body psychotherapy, for example – or you might not.